History

 A Brief History of Poggio Civitate

-Orientalizing Phase – Seventh Century BCE
+Early Phase - First Half of the Seventh Century BCE

-While Poggio Civitate's Piano del Tesoro preserves traces of Iron Age occupation that may extend back into the ninth or tenth centuries BCE, the site emerges in the early seventh century with a well-preserved complex of inter-related monumental buildings.
+When the two structures of the Early Phase were abandoned, occupants of Poggio Civitate monumentalized the Piano del Tesoro further, marking it as the elite center of a larger community.
 The first building of this Orientalizing Complex (OC1), a Residence, was uncovered in 1970.
+Ceramic evidence suggests that OC1 may have been constructed some time in the second quarter of the seventh century BCE; the exact date of construction is debated, and other scholars push the date of construction to the third quarter of the seventh century BCE.
+This residence likely replaced EPOC4 as the home of Poggio Civitate’s ruling family.
 This building was elaborately decorated with a sculptural program in terracotta and appears to have served as the residence of a family of regional social prominence.
 Recovered from the floor of OC1 were cooking equipment, a banquet service of imported Greek and locally produced fine wares, bone, antler and ivory inlays that once decorated furniture, and numerous objects of personal ornament and everyday use.
-Based on the dating of the Greek pottery from the building indicates that the building’s destruction occurred around the end of the seventh century BCE.
-Other ceramic evidence, somewhat more controversial, suggests that OC1 may have been constructed some time in the second quarter of the seventh century BCE.
+Based on the dating of the Greek pottery recovered from the building, this structure likely was destroyed around the end of the seventh century BCE.

 Archaic Phase – Sixth Century BC

 This remarkable building, far larger than any known in the Mediterranean for its time period, has been the subject of considerable debate.
-Speculation as to its function has lead to such theories as a political meeting hall, a religious sanctuary, a palazzo and even an Etruscan version of an agora.
+Speculation as to its function has led to such theories as a political meeting hall, a religious sanctuary, a palazzo and even an Etruscan version of an agora.
 Currently, the excavators believe that the building combined the functions of the disparate structures of the earlier phase into a single edifice, dating to the early sixth century BCE.

 Perhaps the most enigmatic feature of the building involves its final destruction.
 Based on the latest pottery from the site, some time shortly after the middle of the sixth century BCE, the building was dismantled.
 The statuary was removed from the roof and smashed, the fragments separated and then buried in pits around the perimeter of the building.
 The walls were knocked over and the site was never reoccupied.